valeriansaliou/progressio/README.md

 Progressio
 ==========

 Progressio transforms your static website to a dynamic environment.
-Pages are loaded asynchronously, with the use of browser history JavaScript API and a beautiful overlay progress bar.
+Pages are loaded asynchronously, with the use of the browser history JavaScript API and a beautiful overlay progress bar.

 This library was originally built for [Waaave](https://waaave.com/) - you can test it live there.